open62541/open62541/doc/tutorial_server_firstSteps.rst

    :myServerApp> gcc -Wl,-rpath,`pwd` -I ./include -L ./ ./myServer.c -o myServer  -lopen62541

-Some notes: You are using a dynamically linked library (libopen62541.so), which needs to be locates in your dynamic linkers search path.
+Some notes: You are using a dynamically linked library (libopen62541.so), which needs to be located in your dynamic linkers search path.
 Unless you copy libopen62541.so into a common folder like /lib or /usr/lib, the linker will fail to find the library and complain (i.e. not run the application). ``-Wl,-rpath,`pwd``` adds your present working directory to the relative searchpaths of the linker when executing the binary (you can also use ``-Wl,-rpath,.`` if the binary and the library are always in the same directory).

 Now execute the server::